I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 ]'

-The execution returns a response in the same format as when we performed direct ingestion:
+When executed, it returns a response in the same format as when we performed the direct ingestion.

 {